CEE Standard: Buying Goods and Services

 - Donate to a local toy drive around the holidays.

-- Host a turkey drive for Thanksgiving.
+- Host a turkey (or meat-free alternative!) drive for Thanksgiving.

 - Collect nonperishable items for the local food bank.

-- Volunteer at the local library.
+- Volunteer at the area library.

 - Partner with a local charity to work its phone bank.